 This award is given to an individual on the board of a food co-op that has gone above and beyond the scope of work expected of a board member.
 This person has fostered democratic organization and champions the cooperative principles.
 This board member exhibits highest standards of excellence, dedication and accomplishment, and in doing so has pushed the co-op to meet its goals.
 This leader has made an extraordinary commitment of time, talent or resources in order to impact the co-op and the community it resides in.

-Deadline for nominations is April 17, 2016.
-Click here to download a nomination form and criteria for each award.
-Awards will be announced at the 2016 Consumer Cooperative Management Association (CCMA) Conference in Amherst, Massachusetts.
+The deadline for nominations is March 24, 2017.
+An online nomination form and criteria for each award is available here.
+Awards will be announced at the CCMA Conference in Minneapolis, Minnesota.

 The fund’s namesake, Howard Bowers, dedicated his life to the consumer cooperative movement.
 His career spanned five decades, including work with the Chippewa Indian Consumer Co-op in South Dakota, the West Bank Co-op in Minneapolis, the Eau Claire Consumer Cooperative, and the Hyde Park Cooperative Society For more information, go to http://www.cdf.coop/bowersfund.